 How long does it take to complete the

-Full-time students can complete the degree in four or five years:
+Full-time students can complete the degree in three or four

 Do you accept applications without a

 We accept applications without a degree in English, but